felt/js-sdk/etc/js-sdk.api.md

 // Warnings were encountered during analysis:
 //
-// dist/client.d.ts:74:5 - (ae-forgotten-export) The symbol "ViewportController" needs to be exported by the entry point client.d.ts
+// dist/client.d.ts:73:5 - (ae-forgotten-export) The symbol "ViewportController" needs to be exported by the entry point client.d.ts
-// dist/client.d.ts:79:5 - (ae-forgotten-export) The symbol "UiController" needs to be exported by the entry point client.d.ts
+// dist/client.d.ts:78:5 - (ae-forgotten-export) The symbol "UiController" needs to be exported by the entry point client.d.ts
+// dist/client.d.ts:207:5 - (ae-forgotten-export) The symbol "FeltEmbedOptions" needs to be exported by the entry point client.d.ts
-// dist/client.d.ts:209:5 - (ae-forgotten-export) The symbol "FeltControllerWithIframe" needs to be exported by the entry point client.d.ts
+// dist/client.d.ts:207:5 - (ae-forgotten-export) The symbol "FeltControllerWithIframe" needs to be exported by the entry point client.d.ts
-// dist/client.d.ts:216:5 - (ae-forgotten-export) The symbol "FeltController" needs to be exported by the entry point client.d.ts
+// dist/client.d.ts:214:5 - (ae-forgotten-export) The symbol "FeltController" needs to be exported by the entry point client.d.ts

 // (No @packageDocumentation comment for this package)